CS2103JAN2017-T15-B2/Watodo/docs/LearningOutcomes.md

 #### Exercise: Add more assertions

- * Make sure assertions are enabled in Eclipse by forcing an assertion failure (e.g. add `assert false;` somewhere in the code and run the code to ensure the runtime reports an assertion failure).
+ * Make sure assertions are enabled in Eclipse by forcing an assertion failure (e.g. add `assert false;` somewhere in the code and run the code to ensure the rundate reports an assertion failure).

  * Add more assertions to AddressBook as you see fit.